 Though Sharkey had success using his legs this time, after four rounds he struggled to fend off “The Ambling Alp.”
 In the sixth round Carnera landed a right uppercut that flattened the champion for the full count.
 It was deemed Carnera’s “secret punch,” and subject to much scrutiny in the months that followed; it was a punch that Carnera hadn’t used much before and Sharkey slid to the canvas in a curious way.
 But Associated Press writer Bill King reported that afterwards a dazed Sharkey had to be told what happened and how he’d ended up in his dressing room.
 In any case, there was a new champion again and the defeat marked the beginning of a sharp decline for Sharkey.

 In seven more fights, Sharkey would only win twice: against journeyman Unknown Winston and young contender Phil Brubaker.
-Losses to Loughran, Kingfish Levinsky and Tony Shucco should have convinced Sharkey to quit, but defeating Brubaker lined Sharkey up to face future heavyweight champion Joe Louis, who had just been stopped by Schmeling in his first loss, for a nice pay day.
+Losses to Loughran, Kingfish Levinsky and Tony Shucco should have convinced Sharkey to quit, but defeating Brubaker lined Sharkey up to face future heavyweight champion Joe Louis for a nice pay day.
 And Sharkey needed the money; his career earnings had all but disappeared.

-Fancying his chances against Louis, Sharkey remarked before the fight, “I have always had the Indian sign on Negro boxers.
+Fancying his chances against “The Brown Bomber,” who was coming off a huge upset defeat to Schmeling, Sharkey remarked before the fight, “I have always had the Indian sign on Negro boxers.
 Remember what I did to George Godfrey and Harry Wills?”

 But this was 1936 and Jack Sharkey didn’t have the same legs, and Louis was a different kind of destroyer entirely.
 From the start of the fight, Sharkey foolishly waded into Louis’ punching range and found himself on the canvas three times before a combination put him down for the count in round three.
 Sharkey said to W.A.
 Hamilton after the fight, “Louis convinced me that I have no business in trying to continue, and now I am relegated with the others before me who tried to cheat time and nature only to be revealed in their true light.”